bio

 cropped-oonagh03.jpg

-As composer and sound designer Oonagh has been commissioned to produce soundtracks for over thirty productions, including a live cello score for Monkey Baa Theatre Co’s adaptation of Jackie French’s Diary of a Wombat 2017, a soundtrack for Circa circus: When One Door Closes 2016, a live cello score for UTP’s site-specific adaptation of Michael Mohammed Ahmad’s The Tribe Sydney Festival 2015, Belvoir 2016, Victoria 2017 and music for the ABCRN, ABC online, UNSW/Museum of Victoria icinema multi-platform documentary Retrospect 2015.
+Commissions as composer / sound designer include a live cello score for Monkey Baa Theatre Co’s adaptation of Jackie French’s Diary of a Wombat 2017, a soundtrack for Circa circus: When One Door Closes 2016, a live cello score for Urban Theatre’s site-specific adaptation of Michael Mohammed Ahmad’s The Tribe Sydney Festival 2015, Belvoir 2016, Victoria 2017 and music for the ABC RN, ABC online, UNSW/Museum of Victoria icinema multi-platform documentary Retrospect 2015.
 For the Dictionary of Sydney she created music for their online walking tour of Old Irish Sydney 2014.

-As writer and producer she has been commissioned to make five music-driven feature documentaries for ABC RN, including Yarramundi and the People of Dyarubbin 2021 for the History Listen, Ashok Roy…from India with Love for Into the Music 2015, for Poetica: An ear on my heart 2008 and The Earthbound Spirit 2004 and for Radio Eye Heart of Conflict 2005.
-In 2015 she was commissioned to make a short film for PARRAMASALA Ashok Roy: Surmani.
+As writer and producer she has been commissioned to create four radio features with original music for ABC RN, including Yarramundi and the People of Dyarubbin 2021 for the History Listen, An ear on my heart 2008 and The Earthbound Spirit 2004 for Poetica and for Radio Eye Heart of Conflict 2005.

 Credits include: